 Now that you've gone through part one to learn what your adult dogs needs from food to thrive, continue adding to your nutritional knowledge for your dog in part two here.
 Or you can always jump back to the introduction of feeding for life stage or ahead to senior dog feeding guides.

-Hop over to the Basic Nutrition Channel if you have any nutrition related questions for the Community discussion or start any of the step-by-step guides in Needed Nutrients.
+Hop over to the Life Stage Feeding Channel if you have any nutrition related questions for the Community discussion or start any of the step-by-step guides in Puppy Feeding, Adult Feeding, or Senior Feeding.
 And if you ever need more personalized nutrition guidance, please reach out!

 Small Animal Clinical Nutrition